vrash/vrash/README.md

 ### Hi there 👋

 I'm Vrash (he/him).
-I was the interim CTO @[Checkatrade] until 12/24 but now run engineering for checkatrade labs.
+After serving as interim CTO at [Checkatrade](www.checkatrade.com) through December 2024, I now lead engineering for Checkatrade Labs - an exciting new chapter focused on driving innovation!
 We're building the trusted foundation for every home in the UK.
+And we're [hiring!](https://apply.checkatrade.com/vacancies/vacancy-search-results.aspx)

 Previously I've worked at [carwow], [Amazon], [Bankbazaar], [Oracle] and a few startups.

 Talk to me [@vrashabh] or feel free to DM me on [LinkedIn].
 I try and respond to most folks on Sunday nights.

 ### Things I've written on the interwebs
 Recent